Mani Ratnam: National acclaim: 1992–1999

 Mani produced his wife's directorial debut film, Indira, and then directed the critically successful Iruvar with Mohanlal, Aishwarya Rai, Tabu and Prakash Raj in the lead.
 Iruvar was awarded the Best Film at the "Festival of the Auteur Films" at the FEST film festival held in Belgrade.
 In 1998 came the third part of his "terrorism trilogy", named Dil Se.. and starring Shahrukh Khan and Manisha Koirala, with the latter fabricating the second collaboration.
 It showed the relationship between a young man and a dangerous, disturbed woman.
 Although they fall in love, she is unable to take the romance further due to her bleak past.
 The soundtrack album, again composed by A. R. Rahman, gained mass appeal and gave Rahman his next Filmfare Award for Best Music Direction in 1999.
 Unlike his previous two projects, Dil Se.. opened with little note among film critics and performed poorly in the domestic market, despite being a success overseas.
 It was screened in many international film festivals, and won the Netpac award (Ex-Aqueo) in the Berlin International Film Festival.
 The film over the years has achieved cult classic status.

-In 2000, Mani directed the romantic drama Alaipayuthey that starred R. Madhavan and Shalini.
+In 2000, Mani directed the romantic drama Alai Payuthey that starred R. Madhavan and Shalini.
 The film focussed on marriage and explored relationships and their consequences, and garnered critical recognition.
 It was also screened at the Berlin International Film Festival.

-Along with Vasanth, he was instrumental in organizing Netru, Indru, Naalai, a stage musical that marked the first theatre production, with numerous other artistes, to aid The Banyan, an organization that rehabilitates women and children with mental illness.
+Along with Vasanth, he was instrumental in organising Netru, Indru, Naalai, a stage musical that marked the first theatre production, with numerous other artistes, to aid The Banyan, an organisation that rehabilitates women and children with mental illness.